T-stoilov/T-stoilov/README.md

 - 👋 Hi, I’m @T-stoilov, a bachelor's degree holder of computer science.
-- 👀 I’m interested in ... .NET my favorite language and Electronic Music good combination.
+- 👀 I’m interested in ... .NET is my favorite language and Electro House good combination.
 - 🌱 I’m currently learning ...
 C# and Unity.
 - 💞️ I’m looking to collaborate on ...
 C# and Unity.
 - 📫 How to reach me ... personal email.